La Païva: Joining the demimonde

 Her affair with Lord Stanley was followed by other remunerative alliances with "other more or less well-known men of the day", including the duc de Guiche (later 10th duc de Gramont).

 Cornelia Otis Skinner wrote that one of La Païva's conquests was Adolphe Gaiffe, a banker of whom she demanded 20 banknotes of 1,000 francs each—which, she stipulated, he must burn one by one during a scheduled 30 minutes of lovemaking.
 The banker decided to substitute counterfeit banknotes.
 Even so, the sight of their incineration was so unnerving that he could not accomplish his part of the tryst.
-Another source, however, states that the courtesan burned the notes, one by one, during her sexual congress with Gaiffe, who bet his friends he would be able to access her favors without payment—and so he did, because the money was fake.
+Another source, however, states that the courtesan burned the notes, one by one, during her sexual congress with Gaiffe, who bet his friends he would be able to access her favours without payment—and so he did, because the money was fake.

-Marries Albino de Araújo de Paiva
+Marriage to Albino de Araújo de Païva

-In the late 1840s, at the spa at Baden, Lachmann met Albino Francisco de Araújo de Paiva (1824-1873), an heir to two important Macao wholesale fortunes, each based, in part, on the opium trade.
-Although he was sometimes called a marquis or a viscount, Araújo was not an aristocrat and had no title, being the son of commoners, Albino Gonçalves de Araújo, a Portuguese Colonial merchant, and his wife, the former Mariana Vicência de Paiva.
-It is possible that Araújo's spurious title came from a popular assumption that he was related to Viscount de Paiva, the Portuguese ambassador to Paris in the 1850s; however, they were not related.
+In the late 1840s, at the spa at Baden, Lachmann met Albino Francisco de Araújo de Païva (1824-1873), an heir to two important Macao wholesale fortunes, each based, in part, on the opium trade.
+Although he was sometimes called a marquis or a viscount, Araújo was not an aristocrat and had no title, being the son of commoners, Albino Gonçalves de Araújo, a Portuguese Colonial merchant, and his wife, the former Mariana Vicência de Païva.
+It is possible that Araújo's spurious title came from a popular assumption that he was related to Viscount de Païva, the Portuguese ambassador to Paris in the 1850s; however, they were not related.

 Two years after Lachmann's first husband died, "Pauline Thérèse Lachmann" (as the marriage banns read) and her rich Portuguese suitor were married on 5 June 1851 at a church in Passy; the writer Théophile Gautier was one of the witnesses.
 The day following the wedding, however, according to the memoirs of Count Horace de Viel-Castel, the new Madame de Païva gave her husband a letter ending the marriage.
 "You have obtained the object of your desire and have succeeded in making me your wife," she wrote.
 "I, on the other hand, have acquired your name, and we can cry quits.
-I have acted my part honestly and without disguise, and the position I aspired to I have gained; but as for you, Mons. de Paiva, you are saddled with a wife of foulest repute, whom you can introduce to no society, for no one will receive her.
+I have acted my part honestly and without disguise, and the position I aspired to I have gained; but as for you, Mons. de Païva, you are saddled with a wife of foulest repute, whom you can introduce to no society, for no one will receive her.
 Let us part; go back to your country; I have your name, and will stay where I am".

 Leaving his wife with the £40,000 in securities that were specified in their marriage contract, as well as all the furnishings of their house in rue Rossini, Araújo decamped for Portugal.
 Not long after their separation, his estranged wife's fortunes greatly changed through an affair with one of Europe's richer men.